ChrisWhealy/geo_server/README.md

 ##  Deploy to Cloud Foundry

 ***IMPORTANT***
-For performance reasons, all the geographic information used by this server is held in memory; therefore, this app requires 2048Mb of memory.
+For performance reasons, all the geographic information supplied by this server is held in memory; therefore, this app requires 2048Mb of memory.
 The `geo-server` will probably not fully start if this memory allowance is reduced.

 Deploy to Cloud Foundry using the following community build pack for Erlang:

     $ cf push -b https://github.com/ChrisWhealy/cf-buildpack-erlang

 ##  Server Startup

 ### Country Manager

 When this app is deployed to CF and started, the `country_manager` process starts.
 This is the supervisor responsible for managing the lifecycle of all country servers.
-One country server is created for each country listed in the GeoNames file [countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt).
+One country server is available for each country listed in the GeoNames file [countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt).

-By default, none of the country servers are started automatically because this would create a memory usage spike that exceeds the hard instance limit of 2Gb.
-Therefore, country servers must be started manually, and one at a time, starting with the largest.
+By default, none of the country servers are started automatically because doing so would create a memory usage spike that exceeds the current Cloud Foundry instance memory limit of 2Gb.
+Therefore, country servers must be started manually, one at a time, starting with the largest.

 ### Admin Interface